The documentation in this section explains core Fleet concepts. Pick one below to proceed.

 Strategy: how changes are rolled out (rollout strategy) and how resources are applied on the member cluster side (apply strategy).

-A simple ClusterResourcePlacement
+A simple ClusterResourcePlacement looks like this:

 apiVersion: placement.kubernetes-fleet.io/v1